blpeters/Notes/Ruby/files_and_serialization.md

   - Represents a UNIX domain stream client socket.
 - Socket
   - Provides access to underlying operating system socket implementations.
 It can be used to provide more operating system specific functionality than the protocol-specific socket classes.

+### StringIO

+Allows strings to behave like IOs.
+Able to use strings into systems that consume streams.

+This one does not actually inherit from IO class but is it's own thing.

+### Tempfile

+Similar to StringIO, does not inherit from IO.
+It implements File's interface and deals with temporary files.

+It can be passed to any object taht consumes IO-like objects, so I guess it can be considered a duck type.